massalabs/massa/docs/testnet/faq.rst

 The staking key file in the node folder and the wallet file in the client folder are currently not encrypted but it will come soon.
 Also, private API communication between the client and the node is not encrypted for now but it will be implemented before the Mainnet as well.

 Note that nodes don't know or trust each other, and they never exchange sensitive information, therefore cryptography is not required at that level.
 A handshake is performed at the connection with another peer.
-We sign random bytes that the peer sent us with our private key, and same on the other side.
+We sign random bytes that the peer sent us with our keypair, and same on the other side.
 And data that is sent after that is signed by its creator, not the node that is sending it to us.
 During the bootstrap, the handshake is asymmetric.
 We know the public key of the bootstrap node and we expect signed messages from it, but we do not communicate our public key, nor we sign the only message we send (just random bytes).

 Balance and wallet